hotblackhole/ACRYR/README.md

  - Iteration 0
  - Iteration 1
  - Iteration 2
-    - Send mail when a claim has been joined by 10 users, when a claim has been deleted or reviewed
+    - , when a claim has been deleted or reviewed

 Changelog
 ---------------